Kitchen Sink Porter

 Procedure

-• I brought the runnings to a boil, adding hops and other kettle additions per the schedule.
-After 60 minutes, I turned off the flame and chilled down as far as I could (~80°) before transferring.
+• I brought the kettle to a boil, adding hops and finings per the recipe.
+After 60 minutes, I turned off the flame and chilled down to 75° or so.
+After transferring to the fermenter, I chilled down to 50° in the fermentation chamber before oxygenating the wort and pitching the yeast.

 Tasting